Worldwide Guide to Women in Leadership

 1149-65 Administrator of Bentheim and Rheineck (Germany)

 After her first husband, Count Siegfred von Ballenstedt, Pfalzgraf bei Rhein was killed in battle, she fought for the inheritance of their sons Count Siegfried zu Orlamünde (d.
 1124) and Wilhelm, Pfalzgraf bei Rhein (d.
 1140), aided by her second husband, Count Otto von Rheineck (d.
 1150).
 Her third son Otto II von Rheineck was killed in 1149, and therefore she administered his inheritance as her own fiefs until her death, and had nothing more to do with the County Palatine by the Rhine.
 She managed to have her daughter Sophie named Heiress of the County of Bentheim.
-Gertrud was daughter of Heinrich the Fat of Northeim and Gertrud von Braunschweig, sister of Empress Richenza, and lived (ca. 11190-before 1165).
+Gertrud was daughter of Heinrich the Fat of Northeim and Gertrud von Braunschweig, sister of Empress Richenza, and lived (circa 11190-before 1165).

 1114-1161/4 Dame Abbesse Judith I de Lorraine of Remiremont, Dame of Saint Pierre and Metz